Pratap Malla: Relations with Tibet

+Coin of Pratap Malla, with coin legend in the Newar script, 1661 CE (N.S.
+781).

+Coin issued in the name of Chakravartendra Malla by Pratap Malla, 1669 CE (N.S.
+789).

-Thanks to the treaty, the merchants of Kathmandu valley gained a virtual monopoly over the lucrative trade between India and Tibet, as well as the right to extend their commercial activities to Lhasa.
-The king of Kathmandu also profited substantially from the process under which he minted coins for the Tibetan government, for he deducted a certain percentage of the silver provided by Lhasa as his fee for this service.
-These Nepali coins, called "Mahendramalli," were the sole currency in circulation throughout Tibet for more than a century.
+The king of Kantipur also profited substantially from the process under which he minted coins for the Tibetan government, for he deducted a certain percentage of the silver provided by Lhasa as his fee for this service.
+These Nepalese coins, were the sole currency in circulation throughout Tibet for more than a century.

 European visitors

-Left and Center.
-Dress of the Kingdom of Necbal.
-Right.
-A Northern Tartar.
-From "China Illustrata".

 In the year 1661, Pratap Malla, the then King of Kathmandu received Albert d’Orville and Johann Grueber – a Belgian and an Austrian with open arms into the valley.
 They were visiting Kathmandu from the imperial Chinese Observatory in Peking via Lhasa, seeking a land route to India.
 He granted them permission to preach the new religion, but without waiting for permission for a permanent stay, they left for Agra, the headquarters of the Tibet-Hindustan Mission in India.
-They determined the latitude of Kathmandu to be 27"5', which is low by 37', the actual latitude being 27"42'.
+They had determined the latitude of Kathmandu to be 27"5', which is low by 37', the actual latitude being 27"42'.

-In China Illustrata, by Athanasius Kircher, where the account of their journey is described, the very first description of Nepal is given to the Europeans.
-Despite the good hospitality shown by the king, the following unflattering picture of Nepal during the reign of Pratap Malla emerges in the book: